Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

 \section{Path-Constrained Reachability Indexes}

 Compared to plain reachability queries, the main difference in path-constrained reachability queries is that these have a path constraint that is defined by a regular expression $\alpha$.
 In this survey, we consider the basic regular expressions, where we have edge labels as literal characters and concatenation, alternation, and the Kleene operators (star and plus) as the meta characters (see Section \ref{sec:pcr-queries} for the grammar of $\alpha$).
-As discussed in Section \ref{sec:pcr-queries}, path-constrained reachability query $Q_r(s,t,\alpha)$ checks two conditions: (i) whether $t$ is reachable from $s$; (ii) whether edge labels in the path from $s$ to $t$ can satisfy the constraint specified by $\alpha$.
+As discussed in Section \ref{sec:pcr-queries}, a path-constrained reachability query $Q_r(s,t,\alpha)$ checks two conditions: (i) whether $t$ is reachable from $s$; (ii) whether edge labels in the path from $s$ to $t$ can satisfy the constraint specified by $\alpha$.

-The existing path-constrained reachability indexes are categorized in Table \ref{table:pcr_indexes} according to $5$ metrics, four of which are those used for plain reachability indexes.
+The existing path-constrained reachability indexes are categorized in Table \ref{table:pcr_indexes} according to $5$ metrics, four of which are those used for plain reachability indexes (see the beginning of Section \ref{sec:pr_indexes}).
 The additional one is the path constraint column that indicates whether the indexing approach is designed for \textit{alternation-based} or \textit{concatenation-based} reachability queries.
 In general, existing approaches are specifically designed for a subclass of path-constrained reachability queries, and there is currently no reachability index that supports general path constraints.

+In Table \ref{table:pcr_indexes}, the construction time, index size, and query time columns reflect the complexity of each approach.
+Due to space constraints, a detailed discussion is provided in the online appendix~\cite{zhang2023indexingtechniquesgraphreachability}.